justin0725/data_vis_examples/README.md

 <br/>

-# Last but not least, I made this plot just for fun!
+# And I made this plot just for fun
 Corgi fans have put in the work, but Labs still reign supreme!
 <img src="/img/dogs.png" width="800px" />